TISNN/COVID/README.md

-# COVID
+# Using Different Deep Learning Models to Detect COVID-19
+Final Year Project for Xutianhao from Macau unioversity of science and technology

-Final Year Project: The Detection of COVID-19 CT diagram
+The Detection of COVID-19 CT diagram